vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

         You may have to complete a simple human verification test to prove that you are a human user.

     !!! success
-        You will be redirected to this page prompting you to **check** your email account and **click** on the link from Visual Paradigm Online.
+        You will be redirected to this page prompting you to **check your email account** and **click on "Visit your Visual Paradigm workspace" link** from Visual Paradigm Online.

         ![Redirect email verification prompt](./images/redirect-email-verification-prompt.png)